silb/shiro-jersey/README.md

     mvn clean package exec:exec
     ```

-2. Then test the authorization with
+2. Then test the authorization with:

     mvn -Pintegration-tests test